Renault's HYVIA hydrogen venture to sell products throughout Europe

-PARIS, July 6 (Reuters) - The HYVIA hydrogen venture between carmaker Renault (RENA.PA) and U.S. company Plug Power (PLUG.O) will sell products throughout Europe, and will assemble fuel cells and hydrogen refuelling stations at the Flins factory in France in late 2021.
+PARIS (Reuters) - The HYVIA hydrogen venture between carmaker Renault and U.S. company Plug Power will sell products throughout Europe, and will assemble fuel cells and hydrogen refueling stations at the Flins factory in France in late 2021.

 The HYVIA venture added in a statement on Tuesday that it would offer a range of three fuel-cell powered Master Large Van models by the end of 2021.